brackets-extension-badges/badge-provider-nodejs/README.md

 ## HTTPS support

-Once you have generated a SSL certificate, copy the following files into the `/cert` directory:
+Once you have generated a SSL certificate, you can enable HTTPS with one of the following methods:

+Method 1: use the the `CERT_DIR` environment variable to define the certificates location

+Method 2: Copy the following files into the `/cert` directory:
 - chain.pem
 - fullchain.pem
 - privkey.pem

 Just restart the server, and the provider will listen to both the ports 80 and 443.

+## Environment

+The server's behaviour can be customized by setting the environment variables used in `index.js`, such as ports, hostnames, or certificates location.

 ## Gulp